turion/manuelbaerenz-de-blog/03ProbabilityMonads/Notes.md

 ## Sampling

-## Recovering probability
+## Recovering/evaluating probability

-In the Kolmogorov viewpoint, one ought to have a function `m a -> Subset a -> real` which returns the probability of `a` occurring.
+In the Kolmogorov viewpoint, one ought to have a function `evalProb :: m a -> Subset a -> real` which returns the probability of `a` occurring.
 The type of `a` will dictate which `Subset a` are implementable.
 (One needs a membership function for `Subset` to make sense.)
 If `a` is real, one would use `[Interval a]`, if `a` is discrete, `[a]`.